EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ## Setting up the environment

 The Starter Kit is written for **Python 3** (note: on Python 2 the applications will not work).
 We recommend to install **Python** with the [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") distribution.
 [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") comes with several pre-installed libraries that will be used in the Starter Kit.
 Occasionally, you will need to install additional libraries.
 Those will be mentioned in the respective part of the Starter Kit.
 Also, [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") distribution comes with pre-installed **Jupyter Notebook** software.
-For instructions on how to install Anaconda on your system, consult the [anaconda website](https://docs.anaconda.com/anaconda/install/) which offers tutorials for many operating systems.
+For instructions on how to install Anaconda on your system, consult the [Anaconda installation tutorials](https://docs.anaconda.com/anaconda/install/) that are available for many operating systems.

 You can install libraries with the following commands in Anaconda Prompt (or the command line tool of your choice):